The signature of the Seiberg-Witten surface: Extending to nodal curves

-where $\zeta_{(1,1)}(s)$ was defined in Eq.~(\ref{zeta}).
-Eq.~(\ref{det_Dirichlet}) then follows from Eq.~(\ref{determinant_ker}). \end{proof} The Laplacian $\Delta = - 4 \partial_z\bar{\partial}_z$ was not the one used in \cite{SeeleyS}.
-In fact, the Laplacian in \cite{SeeleyS} is the Laplace-Beltrami operator for the flat metric on the annulus.
-This metric is obtained from the metric $g$ by rescaling and a change in the conformal gauge, i.e.,
+Eq.~(\ref{det_Dirichlet}) then follows from $\zeta(0)=-1/2$, $\zeta'(0)=-\ln{(2\pi)}/2$, and Eq.~(\ref{determinant_ker}). \end{proof} Instead of the Laplacian $\Delta = - 4 \partial_z\bar{\partial}_z$ Seeley and Singer \cite{SeeleyS} use the Laplace-Beltrami operator for the flat metric on the annulus.
+The flat metric $\widehat{g}$ on the annulus is obtained from the metric $g$ in Eq.~(\ref{metric_g}) by a change in the conformal gauge, i.e.,